-The Upper Montane Forest, which grows at altitudes between 5,000 and 8,000 feet (1,500 – 2,400 meters), is made up mostly of conifers like lodgepole pine and whitebark pine.
-The trees in this part of the Northern Sierra Nevada region are typically shorter than those found in lower-elevation forests because they need less sunlight to grow.
+The Upper Montane Forest, which grows at altitudes between 5,000 and 8,000 feet (1,500 – 2,400 meters), is mostly comprised of conifers like lodgepole pine and whitebark pine.
+The trees in this part of the Northern Sierra Nevada region are typically shorter than those in lower-elevation forests because they need less sunlight.

 Planning Your Trip to the Sierra Nevada Mountains

 Half the fun of going on vacation is planning your trip and knowing what you want to experience.
 The Sierra Nevada is rich in scenery and outdoor activities but also offers incredible accommodation and dining, including breweries and wineries.

 The Sierra Nevada mountains are pretty easy to find, and visitors from out of state can fly into the Reno-Tahoe International Airport, which is nearby.
 Depending on where you stay, this area offers all significant amenities.
 Campers will be pleased to find that in-park sites have plenty of ablutions, and most have small stores for picking up goods.

 Budget-wise, a trip to Sierra can be affordable if you choose to camp but will escalate depending on where you stay and what you want to do.